ehrbase/documentation/source/05_load_testing/index.rst

 - ehrs = 100
 - compositions = 20
 - scaleTemplates = 3
+- repeatAql = 5

-The script will do 3 loops over 3 different templates (it's the same template but has different ID), will create 100 EHRs, ahd commit 20 COMPOSITIONs, distributed between the 100 EHRs (the ehrsCreated.pick() is random).
+The script will do 3 loops over 3 different templates (it's the same template but has different ID), will create 100 EHRs, and commit 20 COMPOSITIONs, distributed between the 100 EHRs (the ehrsCreated.pick() is random).
 In general, you might want to provide compositions >> ehrs (much greater then).
+Then an AQL query will be executed 'repeatAql' times, and the max, min and avg execution times will be calculated.

 Script execution